 Mott has been a summer resident of Monhegan all his life and has wanted to move to Monhegan year-round since he can remember.
 When he met Carley while attending art school in Philadelphia he brought her up to the island for Thanksgiving in 2013 and she fell in love.
 Soon after graduating college they moved to Monhegan full-time in 2015.
-Carley became the Postmaster while Mott worked odd carpentry jobs, became a helping hand at the power station, and held various positions for the town over the next few years.
+Carley became the Postmaster while Mott worked odd carpentry jobs, and became a helping hand at the power station over the next few years.

 At this point, you might be asking yourself: where does coffee come in to the picture?